naveedmohd/katacoda-scenarios/py-exceptions/step5-exception-ZeroDivisionError.md

 cat volume-surface-area3.py
 `{{execute}}

+Try to enter 0 for radius and positive integer value for height.

-Run the script volume-surface-area.py using the below command.
+Run the script below to check how ZeroDivisionError is handled.

 `
 python volume-surface-area3.py